HordurPalsson/Kest2vw/Windows Verkefni/Windows Verkefni.md

 List the tabs found in the NEW VOLUME (I): Properties window?
 > General, Tools, Hardware, Sharing, Customize, Previous version og Readyboost.

+What happens if you do not run as administrator when you open the command prompt?
+> Command prompt opnast ekki í system32 með adminn leyfi sem kemur í veg fyrir mikið af.

+What type of File System is used for the ITE (I:) drive?
+> NTFS

+What are the tabs in the ITE (I:) Properties window?
+> General, Tools, Hardware, Sharing, Security, Customize, Previous version, Readyboost og Quota.

+When the volume was FAT32, there were six tabs.
+What are the names of the new tabs that were added after the volume was converted to NTFS?
+> Qouta og Security.

+What are the tabs in the ITE Test Document Properties window?
+> General Security, Details og Previous Version.

+When the volume was FAT32, there were three tabs.
+What is the name of the new tab that was added after the volume was converted to NTFS?
+> Security

+Why is there an additional Security tab in the properties window of documents stored on an NTFS volume?
+> Gerir manni kleift að læsa skjölum og breyta hver hefur aðgang að þeim.